DS200-SP2022-Hunter/Week03-Jan25/README.md

 4. What fraction of the Duration values did you exclude from your histogram?
 Give a precise numerical answer.

 5. Find the mean and median value of Duration.
-For the median, you'll need to use some code from Section 10.3.
-Think about it, then explain why the mean is larger than the median for this dataset.
+For the median, you'll need to use some code from Section 10.3, and the mean involves an obvious change.
+This dataset has the property that the mean is larger than the median because the shape of the historgram has a long tail in the positive direction (a long tail in a distribution tends to affect the mean but not the median).

 6. Simulate 5000 samples of size 100 from the  Duration column.
 Create a histogram of the 5000 sample medians that result.
 Repeat this process using samples of size 400.